 Florida Archaeology Month takes place in March.
 It includes tours of archaeological sites, films, lectures, demonstrations, and special museum exhibits.
 For more information, visit http://www.flheritage.com/archaeology/month/.

 Torreya State Park is home to a combination of rare plant life and beautiful, historic architecture.
-You can tour the Gregory House, a furnished plantation home from the 1800s or see the remains of a Civil War battery.
+You can tour the Gregory House, a furnished plantation home from the 1800s, or see the remains of a Civil War battery.
 The park also has hiking trails, picnic sites and campgrounds.
-For more information check out the park website at http://www.floridastateparks.org/torreya/ or call the Florida State Parks visitor information line: (850) 245-2157.
+For more information check out the park website at http://www.floridastateparks.org/torreya/ or call the Florida State Parks Information Center at (850) 245-2157.

-Florida's Museum of Natural History's temporary exhibit, Crusin' The Fossil Freeway, exhibit combines some of the Florida Museum's paleontology specimens with the fossil-inspired artwork of Ray Troll.
-The exhibit ends on September 3rd 2012.
-Another notable temporary exhibit, which runs through November 2013, is about the Native American dugout canoes.
+Florida's Museum of Natural History's temporary exhibit, Dugout Canoes: Paddling through the Americas, which is open until January 5, 2014, is about Native American dugout canoes and how they have affected travel from about 7,000 years ago to today.
 The museum also has a permanent fossil exhibit and garden.
 Kids can try the museum's Archaeology Adventure day camp or various summer camps.
-For information, call 352-846-2000, or visit: www.flmnh.ufl.edu.
+For information, call 352-846-2000, or visit http://www.flmnh.ufl.edu.